lendis-ratgeber-homeoffice-im-ausland-hero

 • Employees travel abroad for a certain period of time and work from there

-• Cross-border commuters no longer travel to the neighboring country for work, but work from home instead
+• Cross-border commuters no longer travel to the neighboring country for work, but instead work from home

 • Employees move their center of life abroad and work permanently from there for the previous company in Germany